 As the church matriarch talked with one of the deacons I saw her eyes fill with tears, and subsequently, she approached me and gave me a long heartfelt hug.
 Following her lead, others offered a deluge of comfort and kind words.

 During the next few weeks, the church’s sadness was palpable.
-One of the members told me there is “a time to mourn,” and this was one of those times.
+One woman told me that there is “a time to mourn,” and this was one of those times.

 The next months were full of difficulties, sadness, and obstacles to overcome, but my church family (including the women) were there with me every step of the way, pulling me over the wall when I was too weak to climb.